 But then, there’s the weddings that have to be cancelled and the funerals that cannot be had yet – devastating.
 Births – and nobody can come and see the baby, breaks my heart.
 Birthdays, we had a 5th birthday to go to next week and we won’t be going to that obviously because everyone’s in lockdown.

-These are things that can get to you but I think what helped me there was remembering what my circle of control was, what can I actually control about that?
+These are things that can get to you during life in lockdown.
+However, I think that what helped me there, was remembering what my circle of control was.
+What can I actually control about that?
 I can’t so there’s very little I can do to solve it by thinking about it.
 I can do things like, share my thoughts on a podcast, that’s about all I can do on that.
 Just looking out for other people.
-For me it’s calling my Dad most days.
+For me, it’s calling my Dad most days.
 I might even give my landlord a call, seriously.
 He lives nearby and he is in his late 60’s and I know that his children don’t live in Wellington so I might even just give him a call and see how he’s going.

 Mila’s an only child so we’re the only people she’s going to see.
 She doesn’t want to see people arguing about not having enough space, she wants to be with people who are fun.
 I mean we can’t be fun all the time, but people who are not grumpy.
 It’s up to us to figure that out.